-An invoice is for when you want to collect funds from your customers.
+An invoice is used when you want to receive money from your customers.

-- It is a transaction you send to your customers who haven't paid yet when specific work items or goods/services sold are completed or fulfilled.
+- You send it to your customers who haven't paid yet when specific work items or goods/services sold are completed or fulfilled.

-- It is an individual sales transaction that can partially comprise a statement of your customer's account.
+- It's an individual sales transaction that can partially comprise a statement of your customer's account.

 A sales receipt is used for goods/services rendered at the time of a purchase (sometimes referred to as a "point of sale" purchase), or if your customers give you immediate payment.

-A statement is simply the status of the customer's account at a particular point in time.
+A statement is the status of the customer's account at a particular point in time.